iamasink/webpage/content/blog/2024-10-29-1_archiving-my-thoughts.md

 This group has existed for almost 5 years, but for a long time was just a place to test embeds/images/links/markdown or just dump stuff I needed for later.

 Then, for while, it would also be a place to write my negative thoughts.
 I realise I generally log a lot of these thoughts like I'm troubleshooting something.
 I guess in a way, I am?
-It reminds me of when I'm [[Troubleshooting my PC freezing|troubleshooting an issue with my pc]]
+It reminds me of when I'm [[2024-09-19-2_troubleshooting-my-pc-freezing]]

 But this Discord channel holds more than just my sad thoughts now.
 It's where my fleeting thoughts go: ideas, to-dos, and dreams.
 I really like logging my dreams, otherwise they're lost.
 I think I've heard that its useful if you want to lucid dream.. personally, I just like reading them back.